-The Quad-Core processor really struggles when it comes to multi-core test.
-Comparatively, if you check the scores for Snapdragon 430 it offers 2850 multi-core score which is much faster.
-Though for the price point the Snapdragon 425 is a great processor.
+The Quad-Core processor really struggles when it comes to the multi-core test.
+Comparatively, if you check the scores for Snapdragon 430 it offers 2850 multi-core score that is much faster.
+Although for the price point, the Snapdragon 425 is a great processor.

-I did not observe any heating issues with the Xiaomi Redmi 4A, one of the main reason for this phone to stay cool is its plastic build which doesn’t get hot easily.
+I did not observe any heating issues with the Xiaomi Redmi 4A.
+One of the main reason for this phone to stay cool is its plastic build that doesn’t get hot easily.

-The landscape shots lack details and colour accuracy also suffers, though the camera can click decent macro and close shots.
+The landscape shots lack details and even color accuracy suffers.
+Although the camera can click decent macro and close shots.
 Here are some of the shots taken on the Xiaomi Redmi 4A.

 Macro and Close shots from Xiaomi Redmi 4A.

-The camera App comes with some of the effects which you can use to bring some variety to your photos.
-There are some photo modes like Color Pop, Rustic and ICY to change the temperature and hue for images.
+The camera App comes with some effects that you can use to bring some variety to your photos.
+There are photo modes like Color Pop, Rustic and ICY to change the temperature and hue for images.

-The UI for the Camera APP is very simple and you can switch to the video recording by just 1 click and also try out different modes like scenes, night, panorama, Auto and beautify.
+Furthermore, the UI for the Camera APP is very simple and you can switch to the video recording by just 1 click.
+You can even try out different modes like scenes, night, panorama, Auto and beautify.

-The front camera performance is also decent at least out doors, though there is some softness and the background also gets over exposed.
-I was not expecting much from it, the camera can click selfies which can be shared on the social media.
+Also, the front camera performance is decent at least outdoors.
+However, there is some softness and the background gets overexposed.
+I was not expecting much from it, but the camera can click selfies that are sharable on the social media.

-Overall the camera performance is satisfactory, considering the price range of the smartphone.
+In conclusion, the camera performance is satisfactory, considering the price range.

 Battery Life and Charging Time

-As mentioned above the smartphone comes with 3120 mAH capacity battery which is sufficient to last all day.
-Even at the end of the day with medium usage, we were able to sail through the day without a need for a second charge.
+Aforementioned, it comes with 3120 mAH capacity battery that is sufficient to last all day.
+Even at the end of the day with medium usage, It showed about 35% battery remaining.
+So, there is no need for a second charge.

-The Redmi 4A doesn’t come with Fast Charging support and it takes a long time to charge from 0-100%.
-We charged it from 0 to 70% and it took 1 hour and 40 minutes and for a full charge, it takes close to 2.5 hours.
+Sadly, the Redmi 4A doesn’t come with Fast Charging support and it takes a long time to charge from 0-100%.
+I charged it from 0 to 70% and it took 1 hour and 40 minutes, and for a full charge it takes close to 2.5 hours.

 Calls, Speaker and Sound

-The call clarity is decent and there was no issue in making 4G calls using the Reliance JIO sim with the Xiaomi Redmi 4A.
-Also, the speaker at the back is mediocre, it is not very loud.
-Though you can easily listen to songs or videos from it without any issues.
+The call clarity is decent and there are no issue in making 4G calls using the Reliance JIO sim.
+However, the speaker at the back is mediocre, it is not very loud.
+Nevertheless, you can listen to songs or videos from it without any issues.

-The data connectivity also works as intended with both the WIFI as well with the 4G data.
+Also, the data connectivity works as intended with both the WIFI as well with the 4G data.